 In the last years of life, a veteran with a long-term lung condition will probably experience frequent flare-ups - sudden worsening symptoms compared with the usual severity of symptoms.
 As his/her lungs become less efficient, any exertion, even just walking from one room to another, talking or eating, might make him/her feel out of breath.
-Reduced lung function may result in low levels of oxygen in the blood, causing a variety of medical situations that requires prompt medical attention.
+Reduced lung function may result in low levels of oxygen in the blood, causing a variety of medical situations that require prompt medical attention.

-Palliative Treatment Aims to Manage Symptoms and Does Not Mean Giving up Hope
+Palliative Treatment Aims to Manage Symptoms and Does Not Mean Giving Up Hope

 Palliative care is specialized medical care for people living with a life-limiting illness.
-Palliative care provides relief from a variety of physical and emotional symptoms, and it has the potential to prolong a patient's life expectancy by improving the quality of life, and overall health.
+Palliative care provides relief from a variety of physical and emotional symptoms, and it has the potential to prolong a patient's life expectancy by improving the quality of life and overall health.
 If the disease is advanced when it is first diagnosed or comes back after treatment, your doctor will discuss palliative treatment.
-Surgery, chemotherapy, radiation therapy, and integrative interventions may be used palliatively to slow the spread of cancer, relieve symptoms and improve quality of life.
+Surgery, chemotherapy, radiation therapy, and integrative interventions may be used palliatively to slow the spread of cancer, relieve symptoms, and improve quality of life.